This article has links to products and services we love, which we may make commission from.

 There are numerous public toilets around Scotland which you can use.

-Often you have to pay a fee of around 30-50 pence to get into them as this pays for the upkeep and cleanliness of them.
+Often you have to pay a fee of around 30-50 pence to get into them as this pays for their upkeep and cleanliness.

-If you try to use toilets in a cafe or restaurant, they will expect you to purchase something.
+If you try using toilets in a cafe or restaurant, they expect you to purchase something.

 Don’t just use the side of the road!